-If you are installing a second PSU, remove the PSU blank in the bay by pulling the blank outward.
+If you are installing a second power supply unit (PSU), remove the PSU blank in the bay by pulling the blank outward.

 CAUTION: To ensure proper system cooling, the PSU blank must be installed in the second PSU bay in a non-redundant configuration.
 Remove the PSU blank only if you are installing a second PSU.